Unsheltered Homelessness for Older Adults

 Catholic Charities Homeless Elders Program

-After staying at the overnight shelter at Dorothy Day Place for several months, Bill found the Homeless Elders program.
+After staying at the overnight shelter at Dorothy Day Place for several months, Bill found the Homeless Elders Program.
 The Homeless Elders team provides case management to people over the age of 60 who are experiencing homelessness.
 The program helps elders get connected to resources, housing, and other supportive services to assist with successful independent living.

 Through the Homeless Elders program, Bill met with Dani, his case manager.
 Her empathy and guidance helped him regain stability and plan for the future.
 “She comes to you and gets to be your friend,” Bill said.
 “Dani saw me.”